awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-weighting.md

 The following examples show how to use the AWS CLI to add weights when you create Auto Scaling groups, and to add or modify weights for existing Auto Scaling groups\.
 You can configure a variety of parameters in a JSON file, and then reference the JSON file as the sole parameter for your Auto Scaling group\.

 **To add weights to an Auto Scaling group on creation**
-+ Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create a new Auto Scaling group that specifies the following:
++ Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-auto-scaling-group.html) command to create a new Auto Scaling group\.
+For example, the following command creates a new Auto Scaling group and adds instance weighting by specifying the following:
   + The percentage of the group to launch as On\-Demand Instances \(`0`\) and a base number of On\-Demand Instances to start with \(`10`\)
   + The allocation strategy for Spot Instances in each Availability Zone \(`capacity-optimized`\)
   + The instance types to launch in priority order \(`m4.16xlarge`, `m5.24xlarge`\)